nickabs/transmission/README.md

 [Download `transmission.zip` from the Releases page](https://github.com/nickabs/transmission/releases)

 ## Make changes to the theme

+For instructions on how to install Ghost, see the [official documentation](https://ghost.org/help/).

 unzip the zip file into the theme directory of your local install.